shinyay/win-setup/README.md

 #### Trim Trailing Whitespace

-When enabled, will trim trailling whitespace when saving a file.
+When enabled, will trim trailing whitespace when saving a file.

 - [x] Enabled